NuSTAR as an Axion Helioscope

+Our study considers various sources of systematic error, including the model uncertainties of the solar atmospheric magnetic field, which are the dominant contributors to the systematics, as well as uncertainties in the solar axion flux and the background of the NuSTAR detector.
+Overall, the combined effect of these uncertainties in our bound is calculated to be $_{-21.2\%}^{+27.6\%}$, which is further discussed in SM \cite{supplemental_jra}.

-With the statistical analysis described above, the solar axion observation data of NuSTAR provides a constraint of $6.9\times 10^{-12}$~GeV$^{-1}$ at the $95\%$ CL on the axion–photon coupling strength $g_{a\gamma}$ for axion masses $m_a \lesssim 2\times 10^{-7}$~eV.
-The limit is shown in blue in the wider $m_{a}-g_{a\gamma}$ landscape of Fig. \ref{fig:exclusion_main}.
-While NuSTAR's limits are nearly independent of the axion mass for $m_a \lesssim 2\times 10^{-7}$~eV, they weaken for larger masses due to the loss of coherence in the conversion probability described in Eq.~\eqref{eq:probMainnew}, i.e., when the axion mass exceeds the plasma frequency at relatively low solar atmosphere heights.
+\textit{Results and Discussion.---} Using the statistical analysis outlined above, the NuSTAR solar axion observation data provides a constraint of $g_{a\gamma}\lesssim 7.3\times 10^{-12}$~GeV$^{-1}$ at 95\% CL on the axion-photon coupling strength $g_{a\gamma}$ for axion masses $m_a \lesssim 4\times 10^{-7}$~eV.
+This limit is depicted in blue in the broader $m_{a}-g_{a\gamma}$ parameter space shown in Fig.~\ref{fig:exclusion_main}.
+While NuSTAR’s limits remain nearly constant for $m_a \lesssim 4\times 10^{-7}$~eV, they weaken for higher axion masses due to the loss of coherence in the conversion probability, as described by Eq.~\eqref{eq:probMainnew}, when the axion mass exceeds the plasma frequency at lower solar atmospheric heights.
+At low axion masses, the $\rm{NuSTAR}$ limit represents a significant improvement over the leading CAST constraint~\cite{PhysRevLett.133.221005} (light red) and falls between the projected limits of future experiments, such as $\rm{BabyIAXO}$~\cite{Abeln:2021} (dashed-dotted, with data collection scheduled to begin in 2028) and IAXO~\cite{PhysPotIAXO} (dashed, expected in the mid 2030s).
+For comparison, we also report the projected sensitivity of the ALPS-II laser propagation experiment at DESY~\cite{RBahre_2013} (dotted line) in Fig.\ref{fig:exclusion_main}.
+We note that the NuSTAR analysis presented here explores the $m_{a}-g_{a\gamma}$ parameter space with unprecedented sensitivity over a broad range of axion masses.
+The region explored in this project includes areas not accessible to any other current or near future axion experiments and probes large regions that could address the transparency hints~\cite{transparency}.

-In Fig. \ref{fig:exclusion_main}, the NuSTAR limits are compared to past and future ground-based axion helioscopes (horizontal lines).
-These experiments look for a signature similar to the one discussed in this work but make use of strong laboratory magnets for axion-photon conversion.
-Their advantage is clearly the possibility of controlling the magnetic field and plasma frequency in the laboratory, whilst, in the case of the Sun, these are given.
-On the other hand, the Sun is an extremely well-studied target, and, contrary to many other celestial objects, this allows us to narrow down the systematic uncertainty associated with the magnetic field model at a level that it does not represent a major issue for the axion bounds (see also Supplemental).

-At low axion masses, the NuSTAR limit provides a dramatic improvement over the CAST constraint \cite {CAST_nature} (light red), and it is in between the future babyIAXO~\cite{Abeln:2021} (dashed-dotted, data-taking scheduled to start in 2028) and IAXO~\cite{PhysPotIAXO} (dashed, expected in the 2030's) experiments.
-Still, terrestrial helioscopes can cover the relevant range of meV axion masses, which, due to the properties of the solar plasma and magnetic field, is difficult to constrain with observations from X-ray satellites.